When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 2. Pigmentation

-• Eumelanin: Brown and black tones.
+• Eumelanin: Creates brown and black shades.

 Could My Baby’s Hair Color Change?

-Unique Hair Color
+Unique Hair Color Conditions

 1. Poliosis